 - Walking at a moderate pace burns more calories than standing (324 calories vs. 186 calories).

 - Walking briskly burns more calories than moderate-paced walking (371 calories vs. 324 calories).

 Look for ways to be more active every day.
-Even small changes, such as standing instead of sitting, can add up to 100 calories a day or more.
+Even small changes, such as standing instead of sitting while on the phone, can add up to 100 calories a day or more.
 Start with the suggestions below and come up with your own ideas.

 Ways to Move More

 - Stand up.
 The muscles in your back and legs do extra work when you stand.
 To burn even more calories, pace back and forth while you talk on the phone.
 If you have a desk job, see if you can get a standing desk, or rig one up, and spend part of the day standing while you work.

 - Take regular breaks.
 People who often take breaks from sitting burn more calories than people who sit in one place for hours on end.
 Just getting up for a quick stretch will break up your sitting time.

 - Walk more.
 Walk to the bathroom on the other end of the building.
 Park at the far end of the parking lot.
 Get off the bus or subway several stops ahead and walk the rest of the way.
 Always be on the lookout for ways you can add more walking to your life.